 Above: Thelma 'Tuppie' Murphy's figurine headstone as seen in 1978.
 (Photos: P Frei, 1978)

-Below: On 23 May 2011 - unwarranted vandalism occurred - all that is left of the prettiest headstone in the churchyard (Photo: P Frei, 2011)
+Below: Sometime between 2000 and 2007 unwarranted vandalism occurred and all that is left, of what I think was the prettiest headstone in the churchyard, is as below (Photo: P. Frei, 13 Oct 2007)